-The Great North West Fibre Fest is getting closer, happening on Sunday, September 11th, 2022.
+Please note that The Great North West Fibre Fest is happening on Sunday August 27, 2023.
 It’s taking place in a gorgeous part of British Columbia; Prince George, Canada.

 I wanted to share more about the passionate people who run this event and what to expect this year if you attend.
 Bonne, Jen and Andrea are wonderful to take time out of their hectic schedule to answer my questions.

 I reviewed, fact checked and updated this post on May 22, 2023.

 I think my fibre love grew on me.
 My mother was a talented needle crafter – sewing, embroidery, and (of course) knitting.
 She taught me to sew when I was about 9 or 10 and in a couple of years, I could make clothes for school.

 She tried to teach me to knit, but no joy – left-handed mother, right-handed daughter.
 So I took up crocheting (about the only craft she didn’t do) because I could myself.